 - Seek support.
 A brain injury can affect all aspects of your life.
 Contact community support groups for individuals suffering from traumatic brain injury.
 It could take some time before you regain life skills after this kind of injury.
 It is important to have both familial and community support systems in place.

 - Contact a brain injury lawyer.
 If you’ve suffered a brain injury, you may be entitled to seek a recovery from negligent parties to cover your medical care, lost wages, and pain and suffering damages.
 The expenses following a traumatic brain injury can be high.
 In many cases, negligent parties could be responsible for covering your care.
-Eells & Tronvold Law Offices, P.L.C. are brain injury attorneys in Iowa who fight for the rights of victims and families suffering from the devastating effects of this kind of accident.
+Eells & Tronvold Law Offices, P.L.C. are brain injury lawyer Iowa who fight for the rights of victims and families suffering from the devastating effects of this kind of accident.

 While the aftermath of an injury can feel overwhelming, it is important to know that you are not alone.
 There are a host of community supports available to help individuals cope with the effects of traumatic brain injury.
 Attorneys like Eells & Tronvold Law Offices, P.L.C. in Iowa are committed to protecting the rights of victims and their families.
 You don’t have to suffer alone or navigate the legal and insurance system without help.